Post

 💬 Reflections & Learnings

-• Collaboration with local teams in Norway ensured cultural and compliance relevance.
+• Collaboration with local teams ensured compliance and cultural relevance

 ✨ Conclusion

-The POS redesign evolved from a legacy desktop interface into a modern, scalable, and user-friendly ecosystem that adapts across devices and regions.
+The POS redesign evolved a legacy desktop system into a modern, scalable, multi-device retail ecosystem.

-“Scalability isn’t just a backend challenge — it’s a UX commitment to flexibility and focus.”
+“Scalability isn’t just a backend challenge — it’s a UX commitment to clarity, flexibility, and focus.”

 This post is licensed under CC BY 4.0 by the author.